Advanced

 2. Prediction Threshold

 This setting controls the confidence level required for an intent prediction to be considered correct.
-Adjust the threshold between 0 and 1.
+The threshold ranges from 0 to 1.

 -

-Lower threshold → More flexible, but may increase false positives.
+Lower threshold (more flexible, but increases false positives)

-In a customer support conversation, a lower threshold lets the AI Agent to be more flexible.
-Even if it’s not entirely certain about a user’s intent, it will still attempt a relevant response.
-This helps keep conversations flowing, but can sometimes lead to more incorrect predictions.
+In customer support scenarios, a lower threshold allows the AI Agent to be more responsive.
+Even if it’s uncertain about a user’s intent, it will still attempt a relevant response.
+This helps keep conversations flowing but may sometimes result in incorrect predictions. -

 3. Inactivity Timeout